 Whether college is worth it comes down to the core philosophical belief of whether you’re optimizing to be an owner or an employee in both your career and in life.

 If you’re optimizing to spend your career as an employee and live within society’s normal confines, then college is the safe and standard option.
-If you’re optimizing to live life on your terms, run businesses, and/or pursue your passion in entrepreneurial ways then college is likely a waste of your time and money.

 Whatever you could possibly want to learn: the information exists on the internet for you to consume.
 Want to become a professional painter?
 There are hundreds of thousands of hours of tutorials and demos online.
 Literally anything that you want to learn, you can learn from the best in the world in that category.
 See Masterclass, YouTube, Udemy, Coursera, etc.